-Bryan Semaan is an Assistant Professor in the School of Information Studies at Syracuse University, where he serves as a co-director of the Behavior-Information-Technology-Society (BITS) Lab with his fantastic colleagues Jennifer Stromer-Galley and Jeff Hemsley.
-He is interested in the general areas of computer supported cooperative work (CSCW), human-computer interaction (HCI), and social computing/social media.
+Bryan Semaan is an Associate Professor in the School of Information Studies at Syracuse University, where he is the founder and director of the Human-Centered Computing + Design (HCC+D) Lab.
+He is also a Research Associate with the Institute for Veteran and Military Families (IVMF) and a Research Associate with the Department of Veteran Affairs (VA).
+He is interested in the general areas of human-computer interaction (HCI), computer-supported cooperative work (CSCW), and social computing.

-Bryan and his students are currently working on (and have planned) several projects in this domain.
 To learn more about specific projects, please navigate to the following page: research projects.
-If you are interested in accessing published articles, please navigate to the publications section, or visit his Google Scholar Profile.
+To access published articles, please navigate to the publications section or visit his Google Scholar Profile.

-Before coming to Syracuse, Bryan was a Postdoc in the Department of Information and Computer Sciences at the University of Hawaii at Manoa, where he collaborated with Dr. Scott Robertson.
-He obtained his Ph.D from the Donald Bren School of Information and Computer Science at the University of California, Irvine (UCI), where he worked with Dr. Gloria Mark.
-He also graduated with a B.S. in Information and Computer Science from UCI in 2005.
+Before coming to Syracuse, Bryan was a postdoctoral scholar (postdoc) in the Department of Information and Computer Sciences at the University of Hawaii at Manoa, where he worked with Dr. Scott Robertson.
+He obtained his Ph.D. from the Donald Bren School of Information and Computer Science at the University of California, Irvine (UCI), where he worked with Dr. Gloria Mark.
+He also graduated with a B.S. and M.S. in Information and Computer Science from UCI in 2005 and 2007, respectively.